rll/rllab/docs/user/implement_algo_advanced.rst

 whose values are numpy arrays of the environment and agent (policy) information per time step stacked together. :code:`agent_infos` will contain at least information that would be returned by calling :code:`policy.dist_info()`.
-For a gaussian distribution with diagonal variance, this would be the means and (log) standard deviations.
+For a gaussian distribution with diagonal variance, this would be the means and the logarithm of the standard deviations.

 After collecting the trajectories, the :code:`process_samples` method in the :code:`BatchPolopt` class computes the empirical returns and advantages by